Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 - nmap -h to see other commands that can be used for output

 Importing scans into msfconsole
-- command: service postgresql start
+- command: service PostgreSQL start
+- db_import /root/
-- ....
+-